MicrosoftDocs/customer-insights/ci-docs/audience-insights/activities.md

 # Customer activities

-Combine customer activities from [various data sources](data-sources.md) in Dynamics 365 Customer Insights to create a customer timeline that lists the activities in chronological order.
-You can include the timeline in customer engagement apps in Dynamics 365 via the [Customer Card add-in](customer-card-add-in.md), or in a Power BI dashboard.
+Combine customer activities from [various data sources](data-sources.md) in Dynamics 365 Customer Insights to create a timeline that lists the activities chronologically.
+Include the timeline in Dynamics 365 apps with the [Customer Card add-in](customer-card-add-in.md) solution, or in a Power BI dashboard.

 ## Define an activity